stephenbeckr/zeroSR1/README.md

 The zeroSR1 toolbox implements the algorithm from 'A quasi-Newton proximal splitting method' by Stephen Becker and Jalal Fadili, which appeared in [NIPS 2012](http://nips.cc/).
 The paper is available at [arXiv 1206.1156](http://arxiv.org/abs/1206.1156).

+(Update, January 2018, we have an extended paper [On Quasi-Newton Forward--Backward Splitting: Proximal Calculus and Convergence](https://arxiv.org/abs/1801.08691) by Stephen Becker, Jalal Fadili and Peter Ochs)

 Briefly, the algorithm follows the standard proximal-gradient method, but allows a scaled prox.
 This enables us to use a limited-memory SR1 method (similar to L-BFGS).

 The algorithm solves problems of the form min\_x f(x) + h(x) where f is differentiable (more precisely, with a Lipschitz gradient) and h is one of the following (see the paper):